m2c2-project/m2c2kit/website/docs/tutorials/fundamentals/primitives/alpha.md

 # Alpha

-Adjust an entity's `alpha` to change its opacity.
+Adjust a node's `alpha` to change its opacity.

-An entity's `alpha` property determines how opaque it is.
+A node's `alpha` property determines how opaque it is.
 The value of `alpha` is a number between 0 and 1.
-A value of 0 means the entity is completely transparent and invisible.
-A value of 1 means the entity is completely opaque and visible.
-A value of .5 means the entity is half transparent and half opaque.
+A value of 0 means the node is completely transparent and invisible.
+A value of 1 means the node is completely opaque and visible.
+A value of .5 means the node is half transparent and half opaque.
 The default value is 1.

 :::note

-An entity's effective `alpha` is calculated with multiplicative inheritance from all ancestors (the entity's parent, and all parents of parents).
+A node's effective `alpha` is calculated with multiplicative inheritance from all ancestors (the node's parent, and all parents of parents).
 For example, if you set `alpha: .5` on a `Shape`, and then add it as a child to a `Scene` with `alpha: .4`, the `Shape` will be drawn with an alpha of .2 (.5 * .4 = .2).
 The `Shape` inherits the alpha of its parent `Scene`, and then applies its own alpha to that value.

 :::